Joan Jacobs Brumberg

 Joan Jacobs Brumberg (born April 29, 1944) is an American social historian and writes and lectures in the fields of women's history and medical history.

+Career

+Brumberg is a social historian that writes and lectures in the fields of women's history and medical history.
 Her first appointment at Cornell University (1979) was in Women's Studies and Human Development.
 From that point, her research, teaching and writing have been interdisciplinary and focused on gender.
 She is a Professor Emerita of Cornell University, and lectures and writes about the experiences of adolescents through history until the present day.
 In the subject area of Gender Studies, she has written about boys and violence, and girls and body image.